UW-GAC/QCpipeline/README.txt

 # To do association tests and plotting (including QQ, Manhattan and cluster plots) in one shot:
 /projects/geneva/geneva_sata/GCC_code/QCpipeline/assoc.py \
+/projects/geneva/geneva_sata/GCC_code/QCpipeline/config_examples/assoc.config \
-/projects/geneva/geneva_sata/GCC_code/QCpipeline/config_examples/assoc.config start_chrom end_chrom --assoc --merge --plotQQManh --plotClust --email netID@uw.edu
+start_chrom end_chrom --assoc --merge --plotQQManh --plotClust --queue gcc.q --email netID@uw.edu

 # To run step by step:
 /projects/geneva/geneva_sata/GCC_code/QCpipeline/assoc.py \
 /projects/geneva/geneva_sata/GCC_code/QCpipeline/config_examples/assoc.config
-start_chrom end_chrom --assoc (or --merge) --email netID@uw.edu
+start_chrom end_chrom --assoc (or --merge/--plotQQManh/--plotClust) --email netID@uw.edu

 --merge generates a combined file for each model

---plotQQManh and --plotClust can be run similarly, but they just use the combined file(s) created by merge in the assoc_output directory (see config), so start_chrom end_chrom will not be useful (can be left out of the command).
-That is, you cannot specify which chromosomes to plot.
-The code plots the chromosomes in the combined file(s).
+--plotQQManh and --plotClust plot QQ, Manhattan, and cluster plots of SNPs on the chromosomes specified with plot_chroms in the  config file

+--queue gcc.q (or other queues) specifies the queue to use.
+The default is gcc.q.
+Check qstat first to decide which queue to use for --assoc

 # If there,F"(Bs a sex covariate in the model(s),  add two parameters (--covarsex and --sex) after --assoc:
 /projects/geneva/geneva_sata/GCC_code/QCpipeline/assoc.py \